AlibabaCloudDocs/ecs/intl.en-US/Quick Start for Enterprise-Level Users/Implement high availability by using Server Load Balancer.md

 ## Procedure {#section_vny_jsw_wdb .section}

 1. Create ECS instances.
-You must have at least two ECS instances for the Server Load Balancer service.
+You must have at least two ECS instances to use the Server Load Balancer service.
 For more information, see [create ECS instances](../../../../reseller.en-US/User Guide/Instances/Create an instance/Create an instance by using the wizard.md#).
 2. After the ECS instances are created, deploy related applications on the ECS instances.
 For more information, see [install static web pages](../../../../reseller.en-US/Quick Start (New Console)/Install static web pages.md#).
 3. Create a Server Load Balancer instance.
 A Server Load Balancer instance can be mapped to multiple listeners and backend servers.
 For more information, see [create an SLB instance](../../../../reseller.en-US/Quick Start (New Console)/Create an SLB instance.md#).
 4. After the Server Load Balancer instance is created, add at least one listener and one group of backend servers behind it.
 For more information, see [configure an SLB instance](../../../../reseller.en-US/Quick Start (New Console)/Configure an SLB instance.md#).